Konstantinos-Chatzistavrou/Threat-Watch/Contributing.md

 ## Introduction

-Welcome to the [Your Project Name] contribution guide!
+Welcome to the Threat-Watch contribution guide!
 We value your input and encourage you to contribute to the project.
 By following this guide, you can help us maintain a welcoming and collaborative community.

 ## Getting Started

 ### Forking the Repository

 1. Fork the repository to your GitHub account.

 2. Clone your forked repository to your local machine.

 ### Setting up Your Development Environment